PennyLaneAI/qml/glossary/hybrid_computation.rst

 training deep learning models.

 This means that **we can differentiate end-to-end through hybrid quantum-classical computations**.
-Quantum machine learning models can thus be trained in basically the same way that classical deep
+Quantum machine learning models can thus be trained in basically the same way as classical deep learning models.

 .. note::
     The ability to backpropagate through hybrid computations does not mean that one can backpropagate (i.e.,